Monday, November 30, 2009

 Equipment: Entrance Reducers

-Re-opened the hives after relocating yesterday.
+Activities: Re-opened the hives after relocating yesterday.
 Added hive-top feeders with sugar syrup containing Pro-Health (essential oil feeding supplement) and Fumagillin B (for Nosema treatment).

 Observations: We lucked out that the weekend turned out to be so nice and warm.
 Observed happy bees flying!